archaemenes/USVisaSlotCheck/README.md

 # USVisaSlotCheck
 Automation in python using a telegram bot to get notifications about USA visa slot availability in June and July of 2024, can be modified to suit your needs.

-~ To get notifications add @junejulyvisaslot_bot to your telegram group.
+~ To get notifications join @junejulyvisaslot_bot to your telegram group.

 ```conda install -n vfsEnv python=3.8```